-Safeguarding & Child Protection Policy
+- Safeguarding & Child Protection Policy

-Equality Policy
+- Equality Policy

-Behaviour and Emotional Regulation Policy
+- Anti-Bullying Policy

-E-Safety Policy
+- E-Safety Policy

-Staff Code of Conduct
+- Staff Code of Conduct

-Whistle-blowing Policy
+- Whistle-blowing Policy

-Attendance Policy

-This policy will be reviewed in full by the Local Advisory Body on an annual basis as part of the review of the Safeguarding & Child Protection Policy.
+This policy will be reviewed in full by the Local Advisory Board on an annual basis as part of the review of the Safeguarding & Child Protection Policy.
+This policy was new in May 2021.
+It is due for review by the Governors in May 2022.